openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

     1=OPEN
     0=CLOSED

-Then as data flows from the MiOS system, data for these items will be _transformed_ into the new [String] format for for display and/or rule purposes.
+Then as data flows from the MiOS system, data for these items will be _transformed_ into the new [String] format for display and/or rule purposes.

 To ease the setup process, the common MiOS entities have internal defaults for these parameters.
-This aids in keeping the typical binding simple in use.
+This aids in keeping the binding string simple for typical use-case scenarios.
 The defaults are as follows:

 For Devices, the defaults are as follows: